saslani/saslani.github.io/_posts/2020-04-03-WFH-pandemic-way.md

 What went through my head was: It's just a week .. or two (hopefully).. we got this!
 But before we know it, we're in week 7...

-We tried many things, including, print daily schedule and leaving notes for the boys about what to do, and when we're busy.
+We tried many things, including, print our daily schedule and leaving notes for the boys about what to do, and when we're busy or should not be interrupted unless necessary.
 It just didn't work!
 It's not easy to work full-time and teach two kids at different grade levels.
 This is easily three full-time jobs.
 Add to that daily house chores, workout, grocery shopping, now cooking most days, the list goes on.
 Somethings gotta give!

 **So how's work/life schedule pandemic way for us these days?**